-What plans are in place to create a meaningful residency given the uncertain nature of in-person work in 2020 and 2021?
+What plans are in place to create a meaningful residency given the uncertain nature of in-person work in 2021?

 The organization should provide a residency plan, including who will be supporting & mentoring the resident in their work, and a proposed timeline and workload overview.
 The expectation is that the artistic and/or executive leadership of the host organization are the primary mentors throughout the residency.